RealKareemAnees/clean-code-javascript/README.md

   constructor(items) {
     this.items = items;

-    // BAD: We have created a dependency on a specific request implementation.
+    // غلط: We have created a dependency on a specific request implementation.
     // We should just have requestItems depend on a request method: `request` this.requester = new InventoryRequester();
   }

   requestItems() {
-    this.items.forEach(item => {
+    this.items.forEach((item) => {
       this.requester.requestItem(item);
     });
   }